abpframework/abp/docs/en/Image-Manipulation.md

 ## Installation

-It is suggested to use the [ABP CLI](CLI.md) to install this package.
+You can add this package to your application by either using the [ABP CLI](CLI.md) or manually installing it.
+Using the [ABP CLI](CLI.md) is the recommended approach.

 ### Using the ABP CLI